Hermanos Gutiérrez: Musical style

 The band's genre has evolved into a mix of Latin and Western music.
-Rolling Stone describes the band's "minimal approach to their instrumental guitar music ...
+Jon Freeman of Rolling Stone describes the band's "minimal approach to their instrumental guitar music ...
 It's music that sings without needing a singer, that's lyrical without needing words".
-The Santa Fe New Mexican writes that the band's songs "alternate between shuffling and brooding, spooky and solitary".
+Brian Sandford writes in The Santa Fe New Mexican that the band's songs "alternate between shuffling and brooding, spooky and solitary".

 Alejandro Gutiérrez plays electric guitar and lap steel guitar, while Estevan Gutiérrez plays electric guitar and percussion (bongos, maracas, etc.).
 The brothers have described having a musical chemistry such that they are able to compose together without needing to talk; NPR writes, "They weave intricate guitar lines over each other that intertwine to the point that if you close your eyes you can't tell where one begins and the other ends".
 Of their proficiency with "rhythm and timing", Auerbach has jokingly commented, "They are Swiss".

 Early influences include Julio Jaramillo; later influences include film composers such as Ennio Morricone and Gustavo Santaolalla.